orangopus/dynamix-toolbox/README.md

 A mix of tools at your disposal.
-Integrating all the services out there into one seamless app.
+Integrating all the services out there into one seamless web-stack.

 Coded with 🧡 by [🐙](https://orangop.us)